Design an Ad Click Aggregator

 Design a Chat System with E2EE

 Difficulty: Medium.
-Category: Security & Messaging.
+Category: Security.

 Design a real-time chat application (like Signal or WhatsApp) that supports 1:1 and group messaging with end-to-end encryption.
 The server should never be able to read message contents.
 Consider key management, offline delivery, and multi-device support.